Last updated: Aug-02-2023

 See also: Qualifier parameter

 A set of (one or more) transformation parameters that are applied to a file during the upload process.
-Only the generated file, after the transformation parameters were applied, is stored in the Cloudinary account; the originally uploaded file is discarded.
+Only the generated file, after the transformation parameters were applied, is stored in the Cloudinary product environment; the originally uploaded file is discarded.

-Incoming transformations are commonly used for user-generated content to limit the size, resolution or duration (for videos) of files uploaded to your account.
+Incoming transformations are commonly used for user-generated content to limit the size, resolution or duration (for videos) of files uploaded to your product environment.

 An instruction to the CDN to remove all cached copies of an old asset or a specified derived asset URL, so that the next request for the asset will pull the latest copy from your Cloudinary storage, or will return an error if the asset no longer exists.